The 63 published issues of the CHRONICLE OF CURRENT EVENTS can be accessed in English translation (and Russian) through the menu bar above.

 Taken together the 64 issues of the CHRONICLE are the equivalent of 6,000 typescript pages.
 That cumulative text mentions 10,000 individuals and makes reference to 20,000 publications, almost all of them samizdat.

 The Tag Cloud (People and Places) and the Categories (Themes) in the right-hand column of the page form some approximation to an INDEX.
-Until the entire set of 63 issues have been digitized these can only be a partial aid when searching through
+Without digitization of all the issus these two resources can only be a partial aid when searching through

 [a] the texts of Issues 1-24,